Kkihamin/ENCE_3501_Projects/Lab_1/README.md

 <img width="587" alt="DAC with resistor load schematic" src="https://github.com/Kkihamin/ENCE_3501_Projects/assets/129350322/979b7de8-fc04-4cd1-bf67-9b588f13f3ae">

 Figure 12: Schematic of 5 bit DAC with a 10k load resistor

+All the other schematics I might of not put on here along with the simulations have all been verified.

+## Layout